MO-PaDGAN: Reparameterizing Engineering Designs for Augmented Multi-objective Optimization: Introduction

 In this work, we address all the three challenges by modifying the architecture and loss of deep generative models, which allows simultaneous maximization of generated designs' diversity and (possibly multivariate) performance.
 With such a setting, we develop a new variant of GAN, named MO-PaDGAN (Multi-Objective Performance Augmented Diverse Generative Adversarial Network).
-We use MO-PaDGAN as a parameterization in multi-objective optimization tasks and demonstrate that it contributes to large improvements in the final Pareto optimal solutions when compared to a baseline GAN model and other state-of-art parameterizations.
-The contributions of this work are as follows: \setlist{nolistsep} \begin{enumerate}[noitemsep] \item We propose MO-PaDGAN which models both diversity and (multivariate) performance using a DPP kernel-based loss function in GANs, such that the generated samples have higher quality and better coverage of the design space. \item We show that the latent representation learned by MO-PaDGAN can be used to parameterize designs for multi-objective optimization. \item We show that MO-PaDGAN parameterization leads to solutions that are closer to the true Pareto optimal front.
-For a real-world airfoil design example, the method leads to \emph{186\% average improvement} of the hypervolume indicator compared to three state-of-art methods. \item We find that our method allows the discovery of novel high-performance designs that it had not seen from existing data. \end{enumerate}
+This new model architecture is based on the PaDGAN architecture~\cite{chen2020padgan}, where both diversity and scalar performance are modeled by Determinantal Point Processes (DPPs)~\cite{kulesza2012determinantal}.
+The current work extends the PaDGAN architecture~\cite{chen2020padgan} to account for multivariate performance and shows how the learned representations can be used for solving multi-objective optimization problems.
+We use MO-PaDGAN as a parameterization in multi-objective optimization tasks and demonstrate that it contributes to large improvements in the final Pareto optimal solutions when compared to a baseline GAN model and other state-of-the-art parameterizations.
+The contributions of this work are as follows: \setlist{nolistsep} \begin{enumerate}[noitemsep] \item We propose a new GAN architecture---MO-PaDGAN, which generalizes the ability to model a single performance measure in performance-augmented GANs ~\cite{chen2020padgan} to multiple performance measures. \item We show that the latent representation learned by MO-PaDGAN enhances performance and diversity in the learnt parameterization. \item We show that MO-PaDGAN parameterization leads to large improvements in multi-objective optimization solutions.
+For a real-world airfoil design example, the method leads to \emph{over 180\% average improvement} of the hypervolume indicator compared to three state-of-the-art methods. \item We demonstrate that MO-PaDGAN discovers novel high-performance designs that it had not seen from existing data. \item We demonstrate the generalizability of the proposed approach by showing large improvements in two synthetic and one real-world example.
+We also show the approach is optimization-method agnostic by reporting comparisons for both multi-objective Bayesian optimization and evolutionary algorithms. \end{enumerate}